zeevgoshen/Clalit_Zeev/README.md

 There are several things I wanted to do but due to time constraints didn't make it.

 Client
-1. Home controller change to functional component.
+1. Home component change to functional component.
-2. API result validation.
+2. API call results validation.
+3. Remove not in use Router files.

 Server
 1. Use XmlSerilaizer for a more clear conversion.